ece-jacob-scott/jacobbscott.dev/src/blogs/2020/blog_creation.md

 This is going to be a step by step guide on how to make a statically generated site with different pages.
-This post is going to bring you through the trails and turbulation that I encountered while adding this feature to my site.
+This post is going to bring you through the trails and tribulation that I encountered while adding this feature to my site.

 The first problem was how to work around my hosting method, as you can probably tell this site is currently hosted using github pages.
 I love this feature of